 Professor Penny Cooper is a world-leading expert on the effective participation of witnesses.
-She provides specialist legal and expert opinion to law firms, policy makers, judges and government bodies in numerous jurisdictions.
+She provides expert opinion to law firms, policy makers, judges and government bodies in numerous jurisdictions.
 Her work includes:

 Known for having “revolutionised the way in which courts approach vulnerable people”, she has been described by fellow lawyers as “the guru” on special measures.
 Professor Cooper designed the well-known and successful English witness intermediary role as well as the ground rules hearing approach which was written into court rules on her recommendation.
 She also pioneered the training and guidance for accredited witness intermediaries in New South Wales, the Australian Capital Territory as well as England and Wales and Northern Ireland.

 She has led The Advocate’s Gateway (TAG) since inception – the international, judicially endorsed resource for lawyers and judges.
 Her publications and TAG have been cited on multiple occasions in the Court of Appeal and High Court.
 She has advised and taught in over ten jurisdictions around the world and given evidence at a Royal Commission in Sydney as an invited expert.

 Recognised as a leader in her field, she has written over one hundred and fifty articles and chapters and co-edits a leading textbook.
 Her most recent co-edited volume is Participation in Courts and Tribunals (2020).
 Commended by Rt Hon Sir Ernest Ryder and funded by the Nuffield Foundation, it is open-access and downloadable as an e-book.

 Other publications include:

 Cooper, P. & Norton, H. (Eds.)
 Vulnerable People and the Criminal Justice System: A Guide to Law and Practice.
 (OUP, 2017).